When my friend Melanie told me about her plans to go to Botswana, my eyes lit up, my heart started pounding, and my hands got a wee bit sweaty.

 The famous Okavango Delta floods from June to October.
 If a mokoro safari on the delta is on your bucket list, this is the best time to go!

-But if you want a wildly different experience, plan a Botswana itinerary for the wet season (November to April).
+But if you want a wildly different experience, plan your Botswana road trip for the wet season (November to April).
 The dry, arid landscape is transformed into an emerald green wilderness.

 The rains are usually short-lived, and you’ll get to see plenty of newborn animals and migratory birds!